kiva/backbone.siren/readme.md

 A client side adapter that converts resource representations from [Siren JSON](https://github.com/kevinswiber/siren) to [Backbone Models](http://backbonejs.org/#Model) and [Collections](http://backbonejs.org/#Collection).

-## This project is still in the design phase.
-Things will break.

 ## Use

 To use Backbone.Siren: